Euprymna berryi

 Euprymna berryi, commonly called hummingbird bobtail squid or Berry's bobtail squid among various other vernacular names, is a species of mollusc cephalopod in the family Sepiolidae.

 Description

-The hummingbird bobtail squid is a small sized sepia.
+The hummingbird bobtail squid is a small sized bobtail squid.
 Its size varies according to the sex; males are no bigger than 3 cm while the female reaches 5 cm length.

 The global body aspect is compact and rounded.
 It possesses eight arms and two tentacles, a pair of small lateral fins on the posterior part of the mantle.

 The background color of the body is translucent with a large number of tiny dark chromatophores.
 The chromatophores are widely distributed over all of the body including the arms, head, ventral and dorsal areas of the mantle, except the tentacles and the pair of lateral fins of which only the border with the mantle has chromatophores.

-The external color of the sepia, as we see it, is like a blend of small dark, electric blue and green dots.
+The external color of the animal, as we see it, is like a blend of small dark, electric blue and green dots.